Brown Shipbuilding

 Starting with submarine chasers, Brown Shipbuilding quickly became one of the top corporations constructing ships for the U.S. military.
 The company made battleships, destroyer escorts, and more than 254 amphibious assault ships, or LSMs.[1]

-After the war ended, the company had constructed more than 350 Navy ships.
-Todd Shipyards bought Brown Shipbuilding and continued operating the facility through the 1980s.
-The shipyard went back to the Brown’s original business, Brown and Root.
-Operations continued there with repairs and construction on barges before being sold in pieces in 2004.[2]
-Today the site is the Brown Shipbuilding Industrial Park.[1]
+The shipyard went back to Brown’s original business, Brown and Root.
+Operations continued there with repairs and construction on barges before being sold in several pieces in 2004.[2]
+Today, the site is the Brown Shipbuilding Industrial Park.[1]

-Asbestos Use at Brown Shipbuilding
+How Was Asbestos Used at Brown Shipbuilding?

 The shipbuilding industry has a long history of asbestos use.
 The Department of Veterans Affairs (VA) reports that the U.S. Navy used asbestos in many of its materials, parts, and ship construction.
-This applies to ships built up to the mid-1970s.
-This was when the Environmental Protection Agency finally set standards and restrictions for use of the harmful mineral.[3]

 The Navy and civilian shipbuilding operations used asbestos for many reasons.
 It is lightweight but also flexible and strong, important properties in ship materials.
-Perhaps more importantly asbestos resists heat and protects against fire, a major danger on ships.[4]
+Perhaps more importantly, asbestos resists heat and protects against fire, a major danger on ships.[4]

 Military ships constructed at Brown Shipbuilding used asbestos in the following areas, materials, and parts: